Digital inputs and outputs

 - The first bit corresponds to the special function of an output or input.
 These functions are always available on bits 0 to 15 (inclusive) of the respective object.
-These include the limit switches and the home switch for the digital inputs and the brake control for the outputs.
+These include the limit switches and clock-direction inputs for the digital inputs and the brake control for the outputs.

 - The second bit shows the output/input as a level; these are then available on bits 16 to 31.